OutSystems/docs-product/src/develop/ui/patterns/mobile/content/chatmessage.md

 **How to use the Chat Message UI Pattern**

-For the purposes of this example, our app already contains a [form](../../../../../develop/ui/forms/form-use.md) where the user can enter their queries, and once they send their message, it will appear as a conversational post by using the Chat Message widget.

 1. In Service Studio, in the Toolbox, search for `Chat Message`.

     The Chat Message widget is displayed.